The number of credit hours required for graduation is 91.

 This course offers a detailed examination of pre-trial procedure, using the Texas Rules of Civil Procedure as a model, with comparisons to the Federal Rules of Civil Procedure.
 Topics covered may include preservation of error; the Texas court system; impleader; intervention; suits on a sworn account; parties; and discovery.
 Students who plan to practice in Texas are required to take Texas Civil Procedure I.

-Texas Civil Procedure II (3 credits, prerequisite: Texas Civil Procedure I)
+Prerequisite: Texas Civil Procedure I)

 This course offers a detail examination of trial, post-verdict, and appellate procedure, using the Texas rules of Civil Procedure as a model, with comparisons to the Federal Rules of Civil Procedure.
 Topics covered include continuances; recusal; summary judgments; jury selection; directed verdict; jury argument; jury change and verdict; post-verdict motions; findings of fact and conclusions of law; jury misconduct; res judicata and collateral estoppel; and introduction to appellate procedure.

-Texas Criminal Procedure (2 or 3 credits) Prerequisite: Constitution Criminal Procedure
+Prerequisite: Constitution Criminal Procedure

 This course focuses on the Texas Code of Criminal Procedure and the cases interpreting the Code.
 Students analyze the various provisions of the Code as it relates to the prosecution and defense of criminal defendants from arrest through conviction.
 No prerequisite when the course is offered in the Evening Program.